gvwilson/sensibleadventures/bookster/bookster.md

 help clean up the ashes if you want.
 All right?"
 Gently but firmly, Laeuc turned her toward home.

-Most people spent that morning repairing the minor damage the mountain's shudders had caused.
+The townspeople spent that morning repairing the minor damage the mountain's shudders had caused.
 They talked about Fraederiq–what a shame, so young, what would Gaeston do now, it would be terrible if he started drinking again–but conversation quickly turned to the mountain.
 Where do *you* think we're going?
 And shouldn't we do something, just in case?
 Well no, I don't know what, but surely there's something.
-Yes, I'm sure the captain's thought of all of this, but…
+Yes, I'm sure the captain's thought of all of this, but still—poor Fraederiq, what a shame.

 Erileine finally fled, unable to listen any more.